artprojectgroup/wc-apg-city/readme.txt

 Add to WooCommerce an automatic city name generated from postcode.

 == Description ==
-**IMPORTANT: *WC - APG City* isn't compatible with Microsoft Internet Explorer 11 or previous.**
+**IMPORTANT: *WC - APG City* isn't compatible with Microsoft Internet Explorer 11 or earlier.**

-**WC - APG City** add to your WooCommerce shop a new automatic city field generated from postcode via GeoNames API or Google Maps API.
+**WC - APG City** adds to your WooCommerce shop a new automatic city field generated from postcode via GeoNames API or Google Maps API.

 = Features =
-* Fully compatible with the Checkout block of the WordPress block editor.
+* Fully compatible with the Checkout block in the WordPress block editor.
-* Includes a local GeoNames database that is downloaded and updated monthly to improve performance and reduce requests to external APIs.
+* Includes a local GeoNames database that is downloaded and updated monthly to improve performance and reduce external API queries.
-* You can select from GeoNames or Google Maps API.
+* You can choose between the GeoNames API or the Google Maps API.
 * You must add your own Google Maps API Key or GeoNames username.
-* You can customize the default text of the selection field.
+* You can customize the default text of the select field.
-* You can customize the text of the option to reload a text field.
+* You can customize the text of the option used to reload a text field.
+* You can block modifications to the city and province (state) fields.
+* You can customize the background color of the locked fields.
-* If postcode is shared by more than one city, the customer can select the correct city from the list returned by Google Maps.
+* If the postal code is shared by more than one city, the customer will be able to select the correct city name from the list returned by GeoNames or Google Maps.
-* If the city isn't listed or isn't found in both APIs, the customer can manually enter the name of his city.
+* If the city is not in the list or cannot be found in either API, the customer can manually enter their city name.
-* Also select the state, only when name matches with obtained from Google Maps.
+* It also selects the province (state), as long as the name matches the one obtained from GeoNames or Google Maps.
-* You can block the modification of the city and province fields.

 = Translations =
 * Español ([**Art Project Group**](https://artprojectgroup.es/)).